Label Noise Robustness of Conformal Prediction: Risk Control Under Label Noise

 where $q=\mathbb{E}_X \left[\min_{y}{ {\frac{\partial^2}{\partial y^2} L^{sm}}(y,\Chatnoisy(X))}\right]$ and $Q=\mathbb{E}_X \left[\max_{y}{ {\frac{\partial^2}{\partial y^2} L^{sm}}(y,\Chatnoisy(X))}\right]$ are known constants. \end{cor} We now build upon Corollary~\ref{cor:smooth_miscoverage} and establish a lower bound for the coverage rate achieved by intervals calibrated with corrupted labels. \begin{prop} Let $\Chatnoisy(\Xtest)$ be a prediction interval.
 Suppose that the labels are corrupted by the function $g^{\rm add}$ from~\eqref{eq:reg_g_sym} with a noise $Z$ that satisfies $\mathbb{E}[Z] = 0$, then

 where $P,Q$ are tunable constants. \end{prop} In Appendix~\ref{sec:regression_taylor_coverage_bounds} we give additional details about this result as well as formulate a stronger version of it that provides a tighter coverage bound.
 Finally, in Appendix~\ref{sec:smoothnes_regression_miscoverage_bound} we provide an additional miscoverage bound which is more informative and tight for smooth densities of $Y\mid X=x$.
+Table~\ref{tab:summary-gen-risk} summarizes all different risk-control settings with their corresponding bounds.
+Lastly, in Appendix~\ref{sec:image_miscoverage} we analyze label-noise robustness in settings where the response $Y$ is a matrix, as in image-to-image regression tasks.